 In popular usage, the word ‘faith’ is sometimes associated with irrational belief.
 Faith, on this common view, involves believing something without evidence or believing with greater confidence than the evidence justifies.
 Merriam-Webster’s 11th Collegiate Dictionary includes a definition to that effect: “firm belief in something for which there is no proof.”This is definition 2b(1).
 However, that contemporary definition of faith is inconsistent with the concept of faith used throughout the Bible.
 The scriptures don’t tell us to believe things on insufficient evidence.
 Consider Jesus’ words in John 14:11-12: “Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the miracles themselves.
 I tell you the truth, anyone who has faith in me will do what I have been doing.”
 (NIV, emphasis mine) Clearly Jesus is not instructing his disciples to believe his words without evidence, nor to trust him with greater confidence than the evidence justifies.
 To the contrary, he encourages them to cultivate their faith in him by considering the evidence about his identity.

-The Oxford English Dictionary, widely regarded as the most authoritative dictionary of the English language, provides a definition that better accords with the biblical concept: “confidence, reliance, trust (in the ability, goodness, etc., of a person; in the efficacy or worth of a thing; or in the truth of a statement or doctrine).”This is definition (1a) from the 2nd edition of the OED.
+The kind of faith described in the Bible is not blind faith, but evidence-based faith.
+As New Testament scholar Craig Keener observes, “biblical faith is the kind of trust you have in someone whom you know to be trustworthy.”This quotation is from Keener’s fascinating, insightful, and faith-building book Miracles Today: The Supernatural Work of God in the Modern World (Grand Rapids: Baker Academic, 2021), page 208.
+Keener recognizes that biblical faith involves more than mere belief: it also involves an act of will.
+Shortly after the previous quotation, he goes on to note: “Scripture often portrays it as a decision of the will in the face of obstacles.”
+For further explanation of how faith involves both the mind and the will, see my appendix on The Rationality of Faith.
+The Oxford English Dictionary, widely regarded as the most authoritative dictionary of the English language, provides a definition faith that better accords with the biblical concept: “confidence, reliance, trust (in the ability, goodness, etc., of a person; in the efficacy or worth of a thing; or in the truth of a statement or doctrine).”This is definition (1a) from the 2nd edition of the OED.
 The definition in the 3rd edition is similar, though not as concise.
 That is how I understand the biblical notion of faith.
 To have faith in God is to have confidence in his ability and goodness, to rely on him, and to trust him.
 To have faith in Jesus’ name is to have confidence, reliance, and trust in its efficacy and worth.
 To have faith in his words is to trust and rely on them, and to have confidence that they are true.
+For further discussion of the biblical concept, see Appendix: The Rationality of Faith.

 Faith in the sense of confidence, reliance, or trust can be reasonable or unreasonable (rational or irrational), depending on the evidence.
 I am referring here to the epistemic rationality of the beliefs involved in attitudes of faith.
 Faith is epistemically rational whenever the relevant beliefs are epistemically rational.
 There is also another sense in which faith can be rational or irrational: it can be practically rational or irrational to act on faith.
-Whether faith is practically rational depends not only on one’s evidence, but on one’s values.
-I’ll say more about that in a separate essay.
-(Link coming soon.
-Meanwhile, here’s a link to a lecture I recently gave on the topic of Biblical faith.)
+Whether faith is practically rational depends not only on one’s evidence but also on one’s values.
+See the appendix for further explanation.
 You have faith in your closest friends, and this faith is perfectly reasonable, because you have good evidence that they are trustworthy.
 (If not, perhaps you should make new friends!)
 But it would be unreasonable for you to place the same degree of trust, reliance, and confidence in a total stranger.
 (Didn’t your parents warn you about strangers?)
 Similarly, I have faith in The Oxford English Dictionary: I rely on it, trust it, and have confidence that it truthfully represents the meanings of English words.
 This too is reasonable.
 If I placed similar confidence in the definitions given by The Devil's Dictionary, a satirical work by Ambrose Bierce, that would be unreasonable, because I do not have good evidence for its truthfulness.
 I might trust it to provide a good laugh, but not to provide accurate definitions.